sunyu912/cm2-roblox3/Deprecated Lessons/Lesson Plan 02.md

 1. As some students are working, explain that we can transform the visualized pathfinding script into a hint tool that lights a temporary path to the exit.

-2. Let’s first start by adding a Tool into the Workspace.
+2. Let's first start by adding a Tool into the Workspace.
 We can rename this to HintTool.

     1. The students can design the tool however they like, however one part and only one part must be named Handle (with a capital H).